 The lab component of the course will give you hands-on experience in conducting your own research study.
 There will be several in-class lab activities and homework assignments for you to complete throughout the term, but the largest portion of your work in lab (and your lab grade) will consist of working on your research study and APA paper.
 Early in the term in lab, you will form small groups of 3-5 people and a research topic will be agreed upon.
 You must find peer-reviewed journal articles on your topic and formulate a research hypothesis.
-You will then create or obtain measures of your construct and administer them to the students in the other 303 section on Data Collection Night, Monday, May 3rd from 6:00-8:00PM in Fenton 110.
-Attendance will be taken on data collection night, which will be worth 5 points of your final APA paper.
-You must then analyze the data and write an APA style paper of your study (further instructions and guidelines will be provided in lab).
+You will then create or obtain measures of your variables and administer them to the students from class during Data Collection Day, Monday, May 2nd during lecture.
+Attendance will be taken on Data Collection Day, which will be worth 5 points of your final APA paper grade.
+You must then analyze your data and write an APA style paper of your study (further instructions and guidelines will be provided in lab).
 The final paper must be formatted correctly in APA style (see the lab handouts, APA Publication manual, and your textbook).
-The term paper must be completed and turned in to your lab instructor's mailbox in the Main Psychology Office (Straub 131) by Monday, June 7th, 2010 at 4:00.
+The term paper must be completed and submitted to SafeAssign on Blackboard by Monday, June 6th, 2011 at 11:59PM.
 Please see the lab syllabus for more information about the requirements for the lab portion of this course.